memechan (CHAN) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 memechan Historical Price

-According to the latest data gathered on memechan live price page, the current price of memechan is 0USD.
-The circulating supply of memechan(CHAN) is 1000.00M CHAN , giving it a market capitalization of $304.40K.
+According to the latest data gathered on memechan live price page, the current price of memechan is 0.00031915USD.
+The circulating supply of memechan(CHAN) is 1000.00M CHAN , giving it a market capitalization of $320.07K.

 The memechan Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of CHAN based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.